MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 To implement device fingerprinting, follow these steps.

-1. Modify the following javascript script code and insert it on the webpage/application where you want to collect device fingerprinting information.
+1. Modify the following JavaScript script code and insert it on the webpage/application where you want to collect device fingerprinting information.

     ```JavaScript
     <script src="https://fpt.<Your_Root_Domain>.com/mdt.js?session_id=<session_id>&instanceId=<instance_id>" type="text/javascript"></script>
     ```

     - **Your\_Root\_Domain** – The root domain of the client website.
     - **session\_id** – The unique session identifier of the device created by the client.
 It can be up to 128 characters long and can contain only the following characters: uppercase and lowercase Roman letters, digits, underscore characters, and hyphens (a–z, A–Z, 0–9, \_, -).
-Although it is recommended that you use a globally unique identifier (GUID) for the session ID, this isn't required.
+Although it's recommended that you use a globally unique identifier (GUID) for the session ID, it isn't required.
     - **instance\_id** – A placeholder for the instance ID that represents you.
 Use the instance identifier (**instance\_id** value) listed on the **Account Information** dashboard tile of the Fraud Protection evaluate experience.
 You must have this value to integrate device fingerprinting with your website.

     **Example**